 Distance: 15 miles Difficulty: Easy

-This trail, in spite of its substantial distance, is relatively flat, following a lollypop loop around the Grand Mesa plateau with an incredible bird’s eye view of Grand Junction, the North Fork Valley, and the entire five-county region of the Uncompahgre Plateau.
+Flowing Park Loop, in spite of its substantial distance, is relatively flat, following a lollypop loop around the Grand Mesa plateau with an incredible bird’s eye view of Grand Junction, the North Fork Valley, and the entire five-county region of the Uncompahgre Plateau.
 In the distance are the Sneffels and La Sal mountain ranges.
 The trail begins on a dirt road through a gate at Flowing Park Reservoir and climbs gradually, becoming double track and then singletrack.
 After about 2.5 miles, you’ll turn onto Flowing Park Loop and meander through pine forests and aspen groves, catching views of the mesa all the while, including the impressive basalt rock cliffs off of Point Peninsula.

 2. Crag Crest Loop